zuazo/chef-handler-sns/README.md

 #### Method 2.2: in a Recipe with the chef_handler LWRP Inside AWS OpsWorks

-If you are inside [AWS OpsWorks](http://aws.amazon.com/opsworks/) you might receive the following error:
+If you are inside [AWS OpsWorks](http://aws.amazon.com/opsworks/) or running Chef inside _Bundler_, you might receive the following error:

     Gem::LoadError
     --------------
     Could not find 'chef-handler-sns' (>= 0) among XX total gem(s)

-To fix this error, you should use [`OpsWorks::InternalGems#internal_gem_package`](https://forums.aws.amazon.com/thread.jspa?threadID=118646) instead of `chef_gem` to install the gem inside *Chef/OpsWorks* sandbox.
+To fix this error, you should get the handler installation path using a code similar to the following:

-For example:

 ```ruby
 # Handler configuration options